Word Of The Day Archive 3

 1. to dry up, to remove moisture.

-IN A SENTENCE: Hank pounded Cybill so hard the other night, her eyes totally desiccated and she couldn't form a sentence.
+IN A SENTENCE: Hank coughed so hard on Cybill that her eyes totally desiccated and she couldn't form a sentence.